-Patients often see PRP as a long term investment, as PRP therapy is known to postpone, and even prevent, the need for potential surgeries, this is why is very popular among athletes, alongside the side-effects of steroids which athletes can’t afford to take.
+So is the short term pain relief worth this?!
+As mentioned earlier, you must be limited to the amount of cortisone injections a body can take due to the healing prevention and degenerative changes of ligaments, cartilage, and joints.
+PRP treatment, on the other hand, is very simple and safe, and does not come with as many side-effects or risks.
+Patients often see PRP as a long term investment, as PRP therapy is known to postpone, and even prevent, the need for potential surgeries, this is why is very popular among athletes, alongside the side-effects of steroids which athletes can not afford to take.
 People who opt for cortisone injections often end up needing surgery for their ailment, either because the area has been denied the ability to heal, or from the damage and deterioration from the corticosteroids themselves.
-While cortisone shots can deliver good pain relief chronic pain sufferers may be longing for, PRP therapy ARE the better alternative in the long run.
+While cortisone shots can deliver good pain relief, PRP therapy are the better alternative in the long run.
 Thanks to the healing properties of PRP, patients can both find relief and long-term health benefits from this type of treatment.

 Where is the clinical evidence?!
 Please see link below: What Is The Difference Between Cortisone & PRP Injection, and what is the most effective?